You are here:

 Watch six, short videos to learn more about reconnecting the Historic Highway as a State Trail.

 View a detailed bike map from Troutdale to Cascade Locks, from Cascade Locks to Hood River or from Hood River to The Dalles.

 Click on each of the segment areas below to learn more about projects and segment features!
-View a printable version of the different trail segments.
+View a printable version of the segments.